OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 ### 10.1.
 Battle Phases & Turn Structure

 At the start of battle, only the player's Hero Unit is automatically placed in the lineup.
 All other player units must be deployed from the bench.
 The Player Bench has a fixed capacity of 3 slots.
 The ItemInventory also has a fixed capacity of 3 slots.
-If there is no space on the Player Bench when a new Unit GachaBallInstance is acquired during battle, it will be placed in the next available slot in the player's Lineup.
-If both the Bench and Lineup are full, the Unit is sent directly to the Discard Pile.
-Similarly, if the ItemInventory is full when an Item GachaBallInstance is acquired, the Item is sent directly to the Discard Pile.
+If a new Unit GachaBall Instance is acquired from a Gacha Machine when the Bench is full, it is sent directly to the **Battle Discard Pile**.
+Similarly, if the ItemInventory is full when an Item GachaBall Instance is acquired, the Item is also sent to the **Battle Discard Pile**.
 Targeting is dynamic.
 When a unit is due to perform its action, it determines its target based on the current state of the battlefield at that exact moment.
 Each turn in a battle node proceeds through distinct phases:
 Start of Turn Phase (START_OF_TURN_PHASE):